NVIDIA/workbench-example-agentic-rag/README.md

 # Agentic RAG - Control for accuracy and hallucination

 ### Boost RAG with an agentic layer that:
-- **Routes** Checks the RAG context for relevance to the query and adds live web search if the context is thin
+- **Routes**: Checks the RAG context for relevance to the query and adds live web search if the context is thin
 - **Evaluates**: Checks responses for relevance and accuracy, flags hallucinations
 - **Iterates**: Goes through multiple evaluation and generation cycles
 - **Customizes** Lets you you edit prompts for each piece of the pipeline